 Hello from the other side… of the world.
-Currently in Indonesia where I’m so far ahead (13+ hours from good ole eastern standard time) I’m behind on posting.
-That stops now.
+I’m currently in Indonesia where I’m so far ahead (13+ hours from good ole eastern standard time) I’m behind on posting.

 But then, on a Sunday drive, my train of thought began to roll:

-I figured my parents were sure to think I’d gone off the rails of a crazy train, but I knew this plan was not made in vain.
-I’m beyond blessed to say rather than clash, my parents were nothing but supportive from the moment I told them my post grad plan.
+I figured my parents were sure to think I’d gone off the rails, but rather than pull an Ozzy I knew this plan was not made in vain.
+I’m beyond blessed to say rather than clash, my parents were supportive from the moment I told them my post grad plan.

-Ever since I decided to turn my life into a coming of age, adventure film the soundtrack has been a chorus of, “you’re so brave, I could never do that,” or, “I wish I had the personality to do what you’re doing.”
+After I decided to turn my life into a coming of age, adventure film the soundtrack became a chorus of, “you’re so brave, I could never do that,” and “I wish I had the personality to do what you’re doing.”
 It’s funny because I don’t feel like I’m doing anything brave at all.
-To me I’m just running away from reality, desperately hoping my 10 something minute mile will be quick enough to elude its clutches forever.
+I’m just running away from reality, desperately hoping my 10 something minute mile will be quick enough to elude its clutches forever.

 Junior year of college a friend discovered I keep a list of words on my laptop.
 These are the words that after numerous attempts to spell on my own accord, autocorrect still flummoxed, I have to concede and look up on dictionary.com.
 To put in perspective how embarrassingly elementric this list is, “area” is on it. *Cue face-palming by all of my past English teachers*